ebi-uniprot/uniprot-manual/help/proteome.md

 categories: Proteomes,UniProtKB,Keywords,Sequence,faq
 ---

-UniProt provides [proteome](https://www.uniprot.org/proteomes) sets of proteins whose genomes have been completely sequenced.
+UniProt provides [proteome](https://www.uniprot.org/proteomes) sets of proteins whose genomes have been completely sequenced. test

 # What is a proteome?